libra/website/docs/community/coding-guidelines.md

 *Panic*

 * `panic!()` - Runtime panic! should only be used when the resulting state cannot be processed going forward.
 It should not be used for any recoverable errors.
-* `unwrap()` - Unwrap should only be used for mutexes (e.g., `lock().unwrap()`) and test code.
-For all other use cases, we prefer `expect()`.
-The only exception is if the error message is custom-generated, in which case use `.unwrap_or_else(|| panic!("error: {}", foo))`
+* `unwrap()` - Unwrap should only be used for mutexes (e.g. `lock().unwrap()`) and test code.
+For all other use cases, prefer `expect()`.
+The only exception is if the error message is custom-generated, in this case use `.unwrap_or_else(|| panic!("error: {}", foo))`
-* `expect()` - Expect should be invoked when a system invariant is expected to be preserved.
-It is preferred over unwrap() and should have a detailed error message on failure in most cases.
+* `expect()` - Expect should be invoked when a system invariant is expected to be preserved. expect() is preferred over unwrap() and it should have a detailed error message on failure in most cases.
-* `assert!()` - This macro is kept in both debug/release and should be used to protect invariants of the system as necessary.
+* `assert!()` - This macro is kept in both debug/release and should be used to protect invariants of the system as necessary
-* `unreachable!()` - This macro is will panic on code that should not be reached (violating an invariant) and can be used as appropriate.
+* `unreachable!()` - This macro will panic on code that should not be reached (violating an invariant), and it can be used where appropriate.

 ### Generics

 Generics allow dynamic behavior (similar to [`trait`](https://doc.rust-lang.org/book/ch10-02-traits.html) methods) with static dispatch.
-Consider that as the number of generic type parameters increase, the difficulty of using the type/method also increases (e.g., what combination of trait bounds is required for this type, duplicate trait bounds on related types, etc.).
-In order to avoid this complexity, we generally try to avoid using a large number of generic type parameters.
+As the number of generic type parameters increase, the difficulty of using the type/method also increases (e.g. you have to consider the combination of trait bounds required for this type, duplicate trait bounds on related types, etc.).
+To avoid this complexity, we generally try to avoid using a large number of generic type parameters.
 We have found that converting code with a large number of generic objects to trait objects with dynamic dispatch often simplifies our code.

 ### Getters and Setters

-Excluding test code, set field visibility to "private" as much as possible.
+Exclude test code and set field visibility to private as much as possible.
 Private fields allow constructors to enforce internal invariants.
 Implement getters for data that consumers may need, but avoid setters unless mutable state is necessary.

 Public fields are most appropriate for [`struct`](https://doc.rust-lang.org/book/ch05-00-structs.html) types in the C spirit: compound, passive data structures without internal invariants.
 Naming suggestions follow the guidance [here](https://rust-lang-nursery.github.io/api-guidelines/naming.html#getter-names-follow-rust-convention-c-getter) as shown below.